Evanescent field: Use of the term

 The term "evanescent field" does arise in various contexts where a propagating electromagnetic wave is involved (even if confined).
 The term then differentiates electromagnetic field components that accompany the propagating wave, but which do not themselves propagate.
 In other, similar cases, where a propagating electromagnetic wave would normally be expected (such as light refracted at the interface between glass and air), the term is invoked to describe that part of the field where the wave is suppressed (such as light traveling through glass, impinging on a glass-to-air interface but beyond the critical angle).

-Although all electromagnetic fields are classically governed according to Maxwell's equations, different technologies or problems have certain types of expected solutions, and when the primary solutions involve wave propagation the term evanescent is frequently applied to field components or solutions which do not share that property.
+Although all electromagnetic fields are classically governed according to Maxwell's equations, different technologies or problems have certain types of expected solutions, and when the primary solutions involve wave propagation the term evanescent is frequently applied to field components or solutions which do not share the propagation property.

 For instance, the propagation constant of a hollow metal waveguide is a strong function of frequency (a dispersion relation).
 Below a certain frequency (the cut-off frequency) the propagation constant becomes an imaginary number.
 A solution to the wave equation having an imaginary wavenumber does not propagate as a wave but falls off exponentially, so the field excited at that lower frequency is considered evanescent.
 It can also be simply said that propagation is "disallowed" for that frequency.

 The formal solution to the wave equation can describe modes having an identical form, but the change of the propagation constant from real to imaginary as the frequency drops below the cut-off frequency totally changes the physical nature of the result.
 The solution may be described as a "cut-off mode" or an "evanescent mode"; while a different author will just state that no such mode exists.
 Since the evanescent field corresponding to the mode was computed as a solution to the wave equation, it is often discussed as being an "evanescent wave" even though its properties (such as carrying no energy) are inconsistent with the definition of wave.